bstefanescu/qutejs/web/doc/docs/app/bus.md

 Briefly, defining a channel function provides a messaging end-point.
 In order to open a channel to an instance end-point you need to use the `x-channel` attribute to assign the channel a name.

-Of course, the example above can be implemented using a mix of the first two communication methods (parent to child and chuld to panel) and by keeping the alert state in a reactive property.
+Of course, the example above can be implemented using a mix of the first two communication methods (parent to child and child to panel) and by keeping the alert state in a reactive property.
 But there are situations when using a state property and up and down communication is to complex or not justified.

 ### Application properties

 Another way to share information between components which are not visible for each other is through **application properties**.
 Application properties are also using channels internally.

-See the **[Application Data Model](#/app/data)** section for an examples.
+See the **[Application Data Model](#/app/data)** section for an example.

 ## Providing Services through the Message Bus